 Can an LLC Hire Employees?

-An LLC or a Limited Liability Company can be regarded as a corporation, partnership, or sole owner business.
+An LLC or a Limited Liability Company can be regarded as a corporation, partnership, or sole proprietorship.
 The owners of the LLC are often referred to as members.
 Individuals, Corporations &, in some cases, other LLCs can form an LLC as members.

 The members form LLCs because of their limited or no liability provided to the owners or members.
 In the event of liabilities arising out of an employee’s action, the members of the LLC are not personally liable- the LLC is liable for the actionable claim.

 Any LLC (even one with a single owner) can hire unlimited employees on wages or salary.
-(The single-member owner LLC may have different rules and regulations).
+(The single-member owner LLC may have different rules and regulations.)
 In addition to the salaried employees, the LLC can appoint Independent contractors for certain tasks on a contract basis.

 Rules to Hire Employees in an LLC in Idaho?

-Just like any other business corporation, an LLC is also not immune from certain procedures & rules of hiring.
+Just like any other business corporation, an LLC is also not immune to certain procedures & rules of hiring.
 An LLC files many documents & pays a number of taxes to various Government Agencies while hiring employees.
 Some of the essential rules or steps to hire employees in an LLC are:

 - Federal Employer Identification Number – Every LLC must obtain an Employer Identification Number (EIN) from the Internal Revenue Service.
 EIN helps report taxes & a few other documents to the IRS.

-- Employee Eligibility Form – It is mandatory for an LLC owner to check if the employee is eligible for employment in the U.S. An LLC has to ask the employees to submit the I-9, Employment Eligibility Verification Form to verify the identity of the employee & to authorize the employment. the I-9 form is a mandatory requirement while hiring an employee.
+- Employee Eligibility Form – It is mandatory for an LLC owner to check if the employee is eligible for employment in the U.S. An LLC has to ask the employees to submit the I-9, Employment Eligibility Verification Form, to verify the identity of the employee & to authorize the employment.
+The I-9 form is a mandatory requirement while hiring an employee.

 - Employee’s Social Security Number – The employee has to have a valid Social Security Number (SSN) to work.
-LLCs have to ask the new employees to submit their SSN before employment.
-The SSN is helpful in payment & tax purposes.
+LLCs have to ask the new employees to submit their SSNs before employment.
+The SSN is helpful for payment & tax purposes.

-- Setting up a process for collection & payment of the appropriate taxes – There has to be a due process for the employees’ future collection & payment of taxes.
+- Setting up a process for the collection & payment of the appropriate taxes – There has to be a due process for the employees’ future collection & payment of taxes.
 This process needs to be set up by the employer (in this case, the LLC)

 - Employee handbook – In the hiring process, one of the crucial elements of hiring paperwork is an Employee Handbook.
 Although it is not essential in Idaho, it is usually needed as one of the legal documents in many other states.
 An Employee Handbook consists of a complete list of all the basic rules & policies of the company.

-- Idaho payroll Taxes – An LLC that is running a business with employees or businesses with employees has to pay many federal taxes & state Taxes.
+- Idaho Payroll Taxes – An LLC that is running a business with employees or businesses with employees has to pay many federal taxes & state Taxes.
 Following the rules on payroll taxes is also an essential requirement.
 After hiring employees, an LLC is subject to the State Unemployment Compensation Act.
-Under the said Act, an LLC will have to pay Unemployment tax to the state & to do that; the LLC must register itself with the Idaho Workforce Commission.
+Under the said Act, an LLC will have to pay Unemployment tax to the state & to do that, the LLC must register itself with the Idaho Workforce Commission.
 The process involves simple steps & can be completed in 20 minutes.

-Payroll taxes also include Federal Income Tax withholding, an employer can withhold money from the employee’s account for the income tax. - Workers’ Compensation Insurance An LLC operating in the state of Idaho has to carry workers’ compensation insurance & has to display relevant posters.
+Payroll taxes also include Federal Income Tax withholding; an employer can withhold money from the employee’s account for the income tax. - Workers’ Compensation Insurance: An LLC operating in the state of Idaho has to carry workers’ compensation insurance & has to display relevant posters.

 - New Hire Report or Report of the New Employee – An LLC has to